 You can order them free from the UK Government here: Lateral Flow Tests, or from most pharmacies.

-In coming on retreat you also agree to observe measures laid out in our coming on retreat page here: Coming on Retreat
+In coming on retreat you agree to observe measures laid out in our coming on retreat page here: Coming on Retreat

 We will be taking every measure we can to prevent the spreading of Covid-19 during retreats, but despite this, there will still remain a risk to those who attend; please consider this when coming on retreat.